Dauan Island: Facilities

 Torres Strait Island Regional Council operate an Indigenous Knowledge Centre (IKC) at Main Street.
 Opened on 30 June 2006, partnered with the State Library of Queensland, the IKC delivers a library service for community members, and a range of projects, including Taking IT On, Remote Indigenous Public Internet Access (RIPIA), Culture Love and Deadly Digital Communities.

 Culture Love was a project delivered through a partnership between Arts Queensland, the State Library of Queensland, and respective shire and regional councils across Queensland.
 The partnership commenced in 2009 and continued for many years.
 Projects were delivered during school holidays and covered themes such as art, language, music to capture and enhance Aboriginal and Torres Strait Islander culture and history.
 At Dauan, Culture Love took place from 2 to 6 July 2013, for community members, children and young people, Elders, local artists, knowledge experts and visiting arts workers to celebrate culture through the arts.
 At the end of the week-long project, an interactive bilingual book, called The Coming of the Light Dauan Island was created using original artwork.
 The story is presented in both Kala Kawaw Ya (KKY) and English.

 Education

-Dauan Island Campus is a primary (early childhood to Grade 6) campus of Tagai State College headquartered on Thursday Island.
-In 2016, the Dauan campus of the Tagai State College had an enrolment of 18 students in early years and 21 students in middle years (total 39).
+Dauan Island Campus is a primary (early childhood to Grade 6) campus of Tagai State College in Main Street.
+The college has its headquarters on Thursday Island.
+In 2016, the Dauan campus of the Tagai State College had an enrolment of 18 students in early years and 21 students in middle years (total 39 students).